Jennifer Cross

 Jennifer Cross (born 4 July 1992) is a Canadian volleyball player.
 She is currently a captain on the Canadian national volleyball team.
 She has also previously played professional volleyball across Europe.
-She was a 2 time All-American at the University of Michigan with a degree in Biomechanics (2010-2014). and the 2017 FIVB Volleyball World Grand Prix.
+She was a 2 time All-American at the University of Michigan, graduating with a degree in Biomechanics (2010-2014).
+She also competed in the 2017 FIVB Volleyball World Grand Prix.

-She played for the University of Michigan.
+She attended high school at Birchmount Park Collegiate Institute, as a member of the Birchmount Exceptional Athlete Program (BEAP).